Occupational Therapy; Types, Uses, Grading, Technique

 • Communicating via telehealth methods as a service delivery model for clients who live in rural areas

-• Working with adults who have had a stroke to regain strength, endurance, and range of motion on their affected side.
+• Working with adults who have had a to regain strength, endurance, and range of motion on their affected side.

 Travel occupational therapy